 Methane was always around and nature always got rid of it.
 From the beginning of times nature used ISA and other catalysers to remove methane, it is a natural process.
 Natural ISA is created by sand storms which lift Fe2O3 (iron-oxide (5) / rust) into the air.
 The rust reacts with salt (NaCl), which is always present above the ocean, to form ISA.

 We can assist nature to remove methane.
 We are the ones who caused all the additional methane to get into the air, so it is our task to help nature get rid of it.
-All we have to do is add a little more ISA into the atmosphere.
+The best way to do this is by avoiding anthropogenic methane.
+In the COP26 in Glasgow world leaders decided to cut methane emissions by 30%, That’s good, but it is not sufficient.
+We have to remove methane from the air, by adding more ISA into the atmosphere.

 ISA is a natural component of the atmosphere, like methane and CO2.
 However, unlike those gases, ISA is an aerosol, solid particles suspended in the air.
 ISA particles are so small, that they can remain airborne for several weeks before sinking down into the ocean or onto the land.